StepicOrg/submissions-clustering/README.rst

 Of course, we need to somehow evaluate performance of our model.
 For this purpose we gonna use scorers.
 Here we create on of them from specification (language and testing approach).
-Scorer instance has *score(model, submissions, **kwargs)* method to calculate of how good model (unfitted) perform on given submissions:
+Scorer instance has *score(model, submissions, **kwargs)* method to calculate of how good model perform on given submissions:

 >>> from subsclu.scorers import Scorer
 >>> scorer = Scorer.outof("python", "diff")